-Chicks just out of the brooder aren’t ready yet to greet the world, and definitely not ready to join an existing flock.
+Chicks just out of the brooder aren’t ready yet to greet the world and are not ready to join an existing flock.
 So, there needs to be a middle ground created.
-This middle ground is called a Grow Out Pen, which is really just a fancy name for a safe enclosure for young birds to grow up in!
+This middle ground is called a Grow Out Pen, which is just a fancy name for a safe enclosure for young birds to grow up in!

-This is important because in the chicken world, size definitely matters.
+This is important because, in the chicken world, size matters.
 Introducing small/young birds to a mature flock is a sure ticket to a drama show, and it could be a bloody one too!
-Grow out pens slowly introduce juveniles gradually to an existing flock, making the transition easier for future interaction.
+Grow-out pens slowly introduce juveniles gradually to an existing flock, making the transition easier for future interaction.

 Introduce Change Slowly

 The whole key to enjoying chickens is to avoid those problems that cause chaos in the chicken yard.
 Nothing good comes from rushing introductions or changes.
 The pecking order is serious business, and it’s a given that feeders, drinkers, and nest boxes have already been claimed and will be protected by an existing flock.
 When your juveniles are ready to join the flock, add more of those sought-after necessities so the new birds aren’t bullied.

 No problem, the trick is to not overthink it.
 Your existing flock is quite used to seeing the young birds already, and the juveniles are very unlikely to make a mad dash to freedom the minute the grow-out pen door opens.
 It’s all a process, one that will naturally go smoothly if you let them exit the grow-out pen on their own.
 They’ll take a few steps out, then run back in for days, even a week.
 That’s fine, just close them in at night, and in the morning open the door again.